-After being displaced by a hurricane, we jumped in our 1978 VW bus and traveled the U.S. for 2+ years (coast to coast and back). 🚌 While on the road, we were guided to a 1961 GM bus that we’re converting into a bigger home on wheels!
+After being displaced by Hurricane Matthew in 2016, we jumped in our 1978 VW bus and traveled the U.S. for 2+ years (coast to coast and back). 🚌 While on the road, we were guided to a 1961 GM bus that we’re converting into a bigger home on wheels!

 Bus life has been the best life we’ve ever lived.
 We have learned to appreciate the little things, focus on what’s really important and enjoy a freedom like no other.
 Enjoy our Bus Life posts and stories, photos, videos and more!